 Boston is one of the greatest cities in the United States.
 It’s famous for being the birthplace of the American Revolution, and being a beacon in the world of higher education with the nation’s oldest university in Harvard and other world class universities like MIT in Cambridge.
-It’s a great city for exploring America’s history and taking in pretty sites like a stroll along the beautiful Charles River esplanade, gorgeous Public Gardens, the lovely harbour front and posh neighbourhoods like Beacon Hill.
+It’s a great city for exploring America’s history and taking in pretty sites like a stroll along the beautiful Charles River esplanade, gorgeous Public Gardens, the lovely harbour front and posh neighborhoods like Beacon Hill.
 But Boston has even more to offer in its famous towns, like Quincy in the south, which offers a convenient beach with beautiful downtown views and some fantastic seafood.

 In lieu of car ownership we rent vehicles via Zipcar, which is a handy service in the city of its conception.
 The service has exploded in the United States and can also be found in countries like the United Kingdom, Austria and Spain.
 Zipcar has cars in parking lots all over Boston that can be reserved by the hour or by the day.
 On average we rent a car once a week to explore a new locale, run errands, shop or partake in an essential pastime- eating!
 By renting a car only when we need it, we save a lot of money for traveling.

 The North End is one of the oldest areas of Boston.
 It’s home to Paul Revere’s house, one of the most popular museums in Boston.
 It’s also home to ‘Little Italy,’ the neighborhood where thousands of Italian immigrants inhabited 100 years ago when the previous migration of Irish immigrants largely moved to other areas.